home-assistant/hadashboard/README.md

 # Installing hapush

-When you have the dashboard corretly displaying and interacting with Home Assistant you are ready to install the final component - `hapush`.
+When you have the dashboard correctly displaying and interacting with Home Assistant you are ready to install the final component - `hapush`.
 Without `hapush` the dashboard would not respond to events that happen outside of the hadashboard system.
 For instance, if someone uses the Home Assistant interface to turn on a light, or even another App or physical switch, there is no way for the Dashboard to reflect this change.
 This is where `hapush` comes in.

 `hapush` is a python daemon that listens to Home Assistant's Event Stream and pushes changes back to the dashboard to update it in real time.
 You may want to create a [Virtual Environment](https://docs.python.org/3/library/venv.html) for hapush - at the time of writing there is a conflict in the Event Source versions in use between HA and hapush.